TJAdryan/astro_blog/src/content/blog/2025-09-14-An-Imperfect-Model-for-an-Imperfect-Market.md

 tags: ["housing-simulation"]
 ---

+*Want to try the simulation?
+[Try it here](https://nextvaldata.com/blog/interactive-housing-simulation/).
+Instructions for downloading and running locally are provided below.*

 > **Homeownership: A Shifting Foundation**
 > For generations, homeownership has been a cornerstone of the American narrative—a key marker of financial stability and a primary vehicle for building wealth.
 The 2008 financial crisis, however, fundamentally reshaped this landscape, and its aftershocks continue to define the market today.